 North Carolina Mutual

 Department of Justice Proceedings

-Ann is the co-author of the articles “Defending Directors: Cram Sheet,” Wolters Kluwer Law & Business (October 23, 2012), "Delaware Chancery Court issues decision on collateral estoppel in derivative suits," Westlaw Journal Delaware Corporate (June 25, 2012, Vol. 26, Issue 25), “Pills and Peptics: Airgas and Its Impact On Governance in the Boardroom (It’s Not All About Takeovers),” Securities Regulation & Law, BNA, Inc. (March 28, 2011), "Internal Corporate Investigations and the SEC's Message to Directors in Cooper," University of Cincinnati Law Review (1996), and "Take or Pay Litigation: Lessons Learned," Natural Gas (July/August/September 1989).
+Ann is the co-author of the articles “Parallel Proceedings: Cram Sheet,” Wolters Kluwer Law & Business (August 26, 2013), “Defending Directors: Cram Sheet,” Wolters Kluwer Law & Business (October 23, 2012), "Delaware Chancery Court issues decision on collateral estoppel in derivative suits," Westlaw Journal Delaware Corporate (June 25, 2012, Vol. 26, Issue 25), “Pills and Peptics: Airgas and Its Impact On Governance in the Boardroom (It’s Not All About Takeovers),” Securities Regulation & Law, BNA, Inc. (March 28, 2011), and "Internal Corporate Investigations and the SEC's Message to Directors in Cooper," University of Cincinnati Law Review (1996).